-Financial institutions need to take action to manage remote deposit capture risks before fraud losses associated with the technology jump, according to a report
+Financial institutions need to take action to manage remote deposit capture risks before fraud losses associated with the technology jump, according to a report by Aite Group.

 Banks are losing about $1.4 million annually due to fraud losses related to remote deposit capture (RDC), but as deployment of the technology becomes more widespread, losses could range from $5 million to $10 million annually in just four to five years, the Boston-based research and advisory firm said in its report.